web-eid/web-eid-authtoken-validation-php/README.md

 - `withDisallowedCertificatePolicies(string ...$policies)` – adds the given policies to the list of disallowed user certificate policies.
 In order for the user certificate to be considered valid, it must not contain any policies present in this list.
 Contains the Estonian Mobile-ID policies by default as it must not be possible to authenticate with a Mobile-ID certificate when an eID smart card is expected.

 - `withNonceDisabledOcspUrls(URI ...$urls)` – adds the given URLs to the list of OCSP responder access location URLs for which the nonce protocol extension will be disabled.
 Some OCSP responders don't support the nonce extension.
-Contains the ESTEID-2015 OCSP responder URL by default.

 Extended configuration example: